 2. Hygiene Maintenance

-By eliminating debris, copepods will also lower the ammonia and nitrates concentration.
+By eliminating debris, copepods will also lower the ammonia and nitrate concentrations.
 That will benefit your clownfish, anemones, and generally all reef tank organisms.
 By maintaining stable levels of solutes and pH, your clownfish are likely to live much longer.

 3. Instinct Stimulation